 NOT NULL is a constraint.
 This means that the column ‘ID’ will not accept null values.
 By adding the UNIQUE constraint, we are making the ID column as the unique key, while the other column description will go as is.
 Like Lastname with varchar datatype will not accept NULL values but the column FirstName can accept NULL values as we have not marked any constraints and Salary will also accept NULL but integer in datatype.

-For the different types of constraints and datatypes in SQL server, I will write another blog.
+Note.
+For the different types of constraints and datatypes in SQL servers, I will write another blog.

-How to declare more than one columns as Unique key
+How to declare more than one column as a Unique key?

 In the above representation of the declaration of the UNIQUE key on multiple columns, we can use the CONSTRAINT keyword.
 UC_ FirstBlog is the new name of the combination of two columns.
 One thing you can see in the above example is that we are able to declare two UNIQUE keys on the table FirstBlog.

-How to add UNIQUE key in an existing table
+How to add a UNIQUE key in an existing table.?

 Let's take the above example with some corrections.